-- WHEREAS, in an effort to re-evaluate the Community's legal position regarding medical marijuana and possibly recreational marijuana, the Council has asked for the Office of the Prosecutor to temporary halt the prosecution of the possession of marijuana for medical use by adults; and - WHEREAS, the Community is committed to making efficient and rational use of its limited investigative, prosecutorial, and judicial resources; and - WHEREAS, the Council seeks to provide guidance to the Department of the Community Prosecutor who is required to exercise sound discretion regarding all prosecutions in the Community court for public offenses under the Community's Code of Ordinances pursuant to Section 4-5-25(1).
-Nothing in this declaration provides the Community Court direction or discretion regarding the handling of any matter outside of the applicable provisions of law; and - WHEREAS, the prosecution of traffickers of illegal drugs, including marijuana, and the disruption of illegal drug manufacturing and trafficking networks continues to be a priority of the Community; and - WHEREAS, this guidance regarding resource allocation does not legalize marijuana or provide a legal defense to a violation of federal or tribal law, nor is it intended to create any privileges, benefits, or rights, substantive or procedural, enforceable by any individual, party or witness in any administrative, civil or criminal matter.
+WHEREAS, in an effort to re-evaluate the Community's legal position regarding medical marijuana and possibly recreational marijuana, the Council has asked for the Office of the Prosecutor to temporary halt the prosecution of the possession of marijuana for medical use by adults: and

+WHEREAS, the Community is committed to making efficient and rational use of its limited investigative, prosecutorial, and judicial resources; and

+WHEREAS, the Council seeks to provide guidance to the Department of the Community Prosecutor who is required to exercise sound discretion regarding all prosecutions in the Community court for public offenses under the Community's Code of Ordinances pursuant to Section 4-5-25(1).
+Nothing in this declaration provides the Community Court direction or discretion regarding the handling of any matter outside of the applicable provisions of law; and benefits, or rights, substantive or procedural, enforceable by any individual, party or witness in any administrative, civil or criminal matter.
 This guidance is intended solely as a guide to the exercise of investigative and prosecutorial discretion.